 This series of textiles explores Indian block printing as a language between cultures.
 A single traditional motif is transformed into a modular system, forming the basis for a new visual vocabulary of over 100 characters—simultaneously readable and abstract—inviting a different way of seeing.

-Selected characters are hand-printed with archival wooden blocks.
+Selected characters are hand-printed with archival wooden blocks and numbered to match their place in the alphabet.
 The work combines the essence of block printing—repetition—with an experimental use of stencils, allowing the strict linear structure to take on soft, geometric forms.

 About Eline Groeneweg | Studio Bhatt

 In collaboration with craftspeople, she creates limited-edition textiles for exhibition and interior spaces.
-The resulting pieces — wall hangings and panels — connect cultures and invite a different way of seeing.
+The resulting pieces—wall hangings, panels, and spatial dividers—connect cultures and invite a different way of seeing.